 So which should a beginner use?

-If you’re new to vaping, we recommend starting with a simple vape pen that uses CBD oil.
-They’re easier to use and if you stick to pure CBD oil with no fillers or flavorings, the heating coil won’t oxidize as quickly so you can avoid the metal nanoparticles.
+If you’re new to vaping, we recommend starting with a simple vape pen that uses CBD vape oil (aka CBD vape juice).
+They’re easier to use and if you stick to pure, full-spectrum CBD oil with no fillers or flavorings, the heating coil won’t oxidize as quickly so you can avoid the metal nanoparticles.

-If you haven’t already purchased your vaporizer, obviously you should do that first.
+If you haven’t already purchased your vaporizer or CBD vape oil cartridge, obviously you should do that first.
 You can buy one online or from a local smoke shop.

 Make sure you get the proper oil type for the kind of vape you’re using.
 CBD oil concentrate for vape pens, and CBD e-liquid for tank-style vapes.